-Please say it’s part of your marketing planning.
+Please say it’s part of your marketing strategy.

-You’ll examine consumer behavior at the start of your marketing planning, and continue to analyze throughout.
+You’ll examine consumer behavior when you create your marketing plan, and continue to analyze throughout.
 It’ll look at both internal and external influences on your plan.

-Your consumer audit will clarify opportunities and threats, and identify ways you can alter and improve your marketing plan.
-A consumer behavior audit will help you answer the question... “what is the current marketing situation?”
+Your consumer audit will clarify opportunities and threats, and identify ways you can update and improve your marketing plan.
+A consumer behavior audit will help you answer the question...
+“What is the current marketing situation?”

 To run your audit, you’ll need to include…